-The Centre for Healthcare Innovation Research helps spread innovation within health and social care.
+The Centre for Healthcare Innovation Research (CHIR) helps spread innovation within health and social care.
 They came to us to help clarify their purpose and communicate the importance of their work.
 Through this work we have helped them to communicate their expertise and attract new audiences and opportunities for collaboration.

 We reviewed their language and existing communication material, collaborated with the team to identify a clear mission, developed visual imagery and a communication strategy and provided them with guidelines and initial material to help them to develop and grow.